makim0939/React-SPA/README.md

 # React-SPA
-Seamless page transitions on single-page sites.
+Aim for seamless page transitions on a single-page site.